 - Rebecca is a guest lecturer on addiction and recovery at the University of Illinois, Urbana/Champaign.

 For more information, please go to “Mindful Recovery Practices“, under the “MAT Specialties” sidebar on the right side of the website.

 Mindful Labyrinth Walks and “Walking with Intention” Mindful Walking Practices

-- Mindful Walking, Mindful Labyrinth Walking and labyrinth art have been part of Becca Ferguson’s spiritual and personal development since college.
+- Mindful Walking, Mindful Labyrinth Walking and labyrinth art have been part of Rebecca Ferguson’s spiritual and personal development since college.

-- Certified as a Veriditas Labyrinth Facilitator, Becca teaches MAT Mindful Labyrinth Walking and Walking with Intention classes and workshops for issues such as addiction, and co-occurring disorders, especially trauma and anxiety.
+- Certified as a Veriditas Labyrinth Facilitator, Rebecca teaches MAT Mindful Labyrinth Walking and Walking with Intention classes and workshops for issues such as addiction, and co-occurring disorders, especially trauma and anxiety.

 - Mindful Labyrinth Walking and “Walking with Intention” Mindful Walking Practices classes and workshops are customized for group of all sizes, and often incorporate MRP practices and 12 Step principles.